fly-apps/nodejs-planetscale-read-replicas/README.md

 You'll be prompted to pick an organization.
 Since every Fly user has a personal organization, let's pick that for now.

 You'll be asked for the region to deploy the first vm to.
-Pick one closest to your primary Planetscale database (the one you set the `PRIMARY_REGION` to in the `fly.toml`).
+That will be the same value you set for `PRIMARY_REGION` above.
 For example `lhr`.

 It will ask if you want a PostgreSQL database.
 Type _N_ (no) as you are using Planetscale for its database!

 Finally you are asked if you want to deploy.
 Type _N_ (no).
 Why not deploy now?
 This sample application expects a `DATABASE_URL` connection string to be available as a secret environment variable.
 Now that your app is staged on Fly we can set that.
-So run this command (setting its value as a comma-separated list of _all_ of the connection strings you have from Planetscale, perhaps copied directly from your `env` if you tried this locally above).
-The sample app expects the **first one** to be the connection string for your **primary database** (the region you created the database in).
+So run this command (setting its value as a comma-separated list of _all_ of the connection strings you have from Planetscale).
+The sample app expects the **first one** to be the connection string for your **primary database** (the region you created the Planetscale database in).
 Any _subsequent_ ones are the connection strings for any read-only regions.
 The resulting command you need to run will look something like this.
-Note the comma between each of the connection strings:
+Note the comma between each of connection string:

 ```
 fly secrets set DATABASE_URL='mysql://your-primary-region-one,mysql://optional-for-read-region,mysql://optional-for-another-read-region'